 June Sylvester Saraceno is a transplant from the American South to the American West.
 The influences of both regions are reflected in her work.
-Her second full-length collection of poetry, of Dirt and Tar, is forthcoming from Cherry Grove Collections in spring 2014.
+Her second full-length collection of poetry, of Dirt and Tar, was recently released by Cherry Grove Collections.

 Originally from Elizabeth City, North Carolina, she received a BA in English from East Carolina University and an MFA in creative writing from Bowling Green State University in Ohio.
 She is currently English Program Chair at Sierra Nevada College, Lake Tahoe where she is director of the popular Writers in the Woods literary speaker series and founding editor of the Sierra Nevada Review.